czechitas/da-data-sql/sql/vyuka/lekce-07.md

-## Lekce 7 - UNION a WINDOW fuknce
+## Lekce 7 - UNION a WINDOW funkce

 ## `UNION`, `UNION ALL`